Skip to content

 • security annotations directly declare authentication requirements on an interface or operation

-• @no-security explicitly disables inherited security requirements
+• @no_security explicitly disables inherited security requirements

 This draft intentionally keeps the annotation surface small.
 It is designed to cover common production HTTP APIs without reproducing every OpenAPI security feature.